GBuenaflor/01azure-aks-ingresscontroller-https/README.md

 ----------------------------------------------------------
     -  Configure Cert-Manager using Azure DNS

-       -  Create a Service Principal "AZCertManager-SPN" and assign "DNS Zone Contributor" role ,to give access to DNS Zone
+       -  Create a Service Principal "AZCertManager-SPN" and assign "DNS Zone Contributor" role to give access to DNS Zone
-       -  Create a Kubernetes secret "azuredns-config" this will be use in ClusterIssuer.yaml file
+       -  Create a Kubernetes secret "azuredns-config" use in ClusterIssuer.yaml file

 ----------------------------------------------------------